-- 1. Go to Control Panels. - 2.
-Under Programs select Uninstall a program. - 3.
-In the list that comes up select ON1 NoNoise Al 2022 and then click on the Uninstall button.
+Go to Control Panels.
+Under Programs select Uninstall a program.
+In the list, select ON1 NoNoise AI 2023 and click on the Uninstall button.

 Working with Files

 NoNoise AI has been optimized to work with raw files (and DNG files) from all major camera manufacturers, and as such, is designed to be used before the intake process in your primary editing app.
 See "NoNoise AI Workflow Recommendations" on page 2 for information.